How we process your data

 The Chief Constable of Wiltshire Police is the controller of personal information held by the Wiltshire Police Force.

-You can contact the Chief Constable using the General Enquiry Form or by writing to:
+You can contact the Chief Constable online or by writing to:

 The Data Protection Officer for the Office of the Police and Crime Commissioner and Wiltshire Police is Laura North.